-- Report to law enforcement
+- Referral to law enforcement

 - Police/Security safety assessment of home or campus areas

 - Providing information on seeking a Protection Order for:

 - Anti-harassment and stalking

 - Domestic violence

 - Sexual assault

 - No-contact directive from the University

 - Emergency removal or administrative leave, in consultation with DOS, Center for Community Standards, HRS, and/or CCR.

 - Safety planning with a community victim advocate

 - Residence hall changes, in consultation with DOS, Housing and Residence Life, and CCR.

 - Cadet/police escort, where available

-- Cougar Safe Rides (Pullman only)

 - Local taxi/bus information

 - Local domestic violence shelter information

 - Blue phones

 - Emergency residence life room on campus (Pullman only)